tsunami643/blog/_posts/2024-09-03-ti13-team-guide.md

 <code>Who's next.
 Uhhh, who's the best Chinese offlaner of all time?
 Probably Faith_bian?
 He's retired?
 Damn.
 That's fine, JT- was an iG boy for ages, let's bring him back.</code>

 <code>How about best Chinese carry?
 Ame, right?
 He's retired too?
 Oh.
-No worries, Monet was very consistent on Aster, let's reach out.
+No worries, Monet was super consistent on Aster, let's reach out.
 We need someone to balance JT-'s craziness anyway.</code>

 <code>Last one.
 Best Chinese 4.
 Gotta be fy.
 He's... you're joking. <i>It's fine,</i> it's fine.
 Who was that one 4 we used to have? <a href="https://www.youtube.com/watch?v=KhQio49YG-Q">The one with the funny name.</a> Yeah, whatever.
 4 position Monkey King is still viable, right?</code>